ChefKissInc/NootedRed/README.md

 ### How functional is the kext?

-This project is under active research and development; There will be crashes here and there, and full support for Renoir-based iGPUs (Like Cezanne, Lucienne, etc.) is a work in progress.
+This project is under active research and development; There will be crashes here and there.

-Renoir (Ryzen 4XXX series and newer) doesn't have graphics acceleration working yet (see [`Issue #11`](https://github.com/NootInc/NootedRed/issues/11) for details) but you can achieve "partial" acceleration by adding `-nredfbonly` to your boot-args.

-The kext is mostly fully functional on Picasso/Raven/Raven2-based iGPUs (Ryzen 3XXX series and older).
+The kext is mostly fully functional on all Vega (Raven/Raven2/Picasso/Renoir etc) iGPUs.

 See repository issues for more information.